Fit as a Mama Bear

 Let me be honest in saying: sugar is in everything.
 Literally everything.

-And unfortunately, because we’ve become so accustomed to it in our “foods” we’ve become extremely addicted to it.
+And unfortunately, because we've become so accustomed to it in our "foods" we've become reliant on it.

 Some of the ways that show we're addicted to sugar are: